stormchaserroleplaying/stormchaserRPG/Introduction/HowToPlay.md

 ## Game Dice
 The game uses polyhedral dice with different numbers of sides.
 You can find dice like these in game stores and in many bookstores.

-In these rules, the different dice are referred to by the letter d followed by the number of sides: d4, d6, d8, d1O, d12 and d20.
+In these rules, the different dice are referred to by the letter d followed by the number of sides: d4, d6, d8, d10, d12 and d20.
 For instance, a d6 is a six-sided die (the typical cube that many games use).

 Percentile dice, or d100, work a little differently.
-You generate a number between 1 and 100 by rolling two different ten-sided dice numbered from O to 9.
+You generate a number between 1 and 100 by rolling two different ten-sided dice numbered from 0 to 9.
 One die (designated before you roll) gives the tens digit and the other gives the ones digit.
 For example, if you roll a 7 and a 1, the number rolled is 71.
 Two Os represent 100.
 Some ten-sided dice are numbered in tens (00, 10, 20 and so on), making it easier to distinguish the tens digit from the ones digit.
 In this case, a roll of 70 and 1 is 71 and 00 and 0 is 100.

 When you need to roll dice, the rules tell you how many dice to roll of a certain type, as well as what modifiers to add.
 For example, "3d8+5" means that you roll three eight-sided dice, add them together and add 5 to the total.